mekanism/Mekanism/README.md

 # Mekanism for Minecraft 1.14 #

-A partial list of things that need to be done for 1.14 can be found [here](https://github.com/mekanism/Mekanism/projects/3).
+There will be no official release of Mekanism for Minecraft 1.14, as we plan to skip to Minecraft 1.15.
+A partial list of things that need to be done can be found [here](https://github.com/mekanism/Mekanism/projects/3).
+However, there is lots of internal code refactoring/rewriting that is not included there.

 Mekanism is a Minecraft add-on featuring high-tech machinery that can be used to create powerful tools, armor, and weapons.
 You can find more detail on the features at the [**Official Website**](http://aidancbrady.com/mekanism/).